VedantMadane/vedantmadane.github.io/_posts/2026-03-22-mls-sanskrit.md

 By synthesizing the computational linguistics of Pāṇini (as explored by Prof. Amba Kulkarni) and the algorithmic rationale of ancient Indian mathematics (highlighted by Prof. K. Ramasubramanian), we can reverse-engineer a state-of-the-art Multi-Agent Machine Learning framework into a classical Sanskrit *Śāstra* (technical treatise).

-This document serves as both a philosophical framework and a technical blueprint, complete with a specialized lexicon, Sanskrit *Kārikās* (verses), and their direct implementations in asynchronous Rust.
+This document serves as both a philosophical framework and a technical blueprint, complete with a specialized lexicon, Sanskrit *Kārikās* (verses) and their direct implementations in asynchronous Rust.

 ---